microprediction/muid/README.md

 although we'd rather not get into a debate about the "best" way to install Python on a mac.

+# Sponsor a statistician

+If you find a spirit animal of length 13 or more you can make the day of someone looking to enter a worldwide statistics contest, to be announced Apr 1st, 2020.
+The clock is ticking.

 # Using the library directly

 As per https://muid.readthedocs.io/en/latest/ ...